ashahenfield-code/wage2_econometric_analysis/README.md

 # Econometric Analysis of Wage Determinants

-This project uses the `wage2` dataset from the Wooldridge R package to explore determinants of wages among workers using OLS, robust standard errors, heteroskedasticity diagnostics, and weighted least squares.
+This project analyzes wage determinants using the `wage2` dataset from the Wooldridge R package.
+The analysis applies classical econometric methods to examine the relationship between wages, education, experience, and urban status.

-Methods applied:
+## Methods
-- Ordinary Least Squares regression
+- Ordinary Least Squares (OLS) regression
+- Joint F-tests for coefficient significance
 - Breusch–Pagan and White tests for heteroskedasticity
-- Robust HC1 standard errors
+- Robust (HC1) standard errors
 - Weighted Least Squares (WLS)

-Tools used: R, lmtest, sandwich, car
+## Tools
+- R
+- wooldridge
+- lmtest
+- sandwich
+- car

+This project demonstrates applied econometric modeling, statistical inference, and interpretation of regression results in an economic context.